Orlando Arcia Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 16th in the league with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Padres has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Padres have a 5.06 team ERA that ranks 20th among all MLB pitching staffs.
+- The Padres' 4.93 team ERA ranks 20th among all MLB pitching staffs.

-- The Padres rank 20th in baseball in home runs allowed (nine total, 1.3 per game).
+- Padres pitchers combine to rank 18th in baseball in home runs given up (10 total, 1.3 per game).

-- Martinez (0-1) starts for the Padres, his second of the season.
+- The Padres will send Wacha (1-0) out for his second start of the season.

-- In his most recent time out on Saturday, the right-hander tossed seven innings against the Colorado Rockies, giving up four earned runs while surrendering six hits.
+- The right-hander last appeared on Sunday against the Colorado Rockies, when he went six innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.